 Monday 2/4, 2/18, 3/4, 4/8, 4/22, 5/6

 3:00 - Nebila Oguz

 3:30 - Kym Winchell

 4:30 - Maydha Kapur

 PLEASE NOTE THAT THIS SCHEDULE DOES NOT FOLLOW THE A-WEEK/B-WEEK PATTERN.

-IN ADDITION, STUDENTS MAY SIGN UP FOR OPTIONAL CONFERENCES DURING THE WEEK THAT BEGINS APRIL 1, AND SMALL GROUPS WILL MEET TO DISCUSS CONFERENCE PAPERS' FINAL DRAFTS DURING THE WEEK THAT BEGINS MAY 13.
+IN ADDITION, STUDENTS MAY SIGN UP FOR OPTIONAL CONFERENCES (NOT IN THE REGULAR SLOTS) DURING THE WEEK THAT BEGINS APRIL 1, AND SMALL GROUPS WILL MEET TO DISCUSS CONFERENCE PAPERS' FINAL DRAFTS DURING THE WEEK THAT BEGINS MAY 13.

 back to top